offlinesec/offlinesec-client/README.md

 # Offline Security Client
 The Offline Security is cloud based application which is intended to assess security aspects of SAP systems.
 All needed information for our security reports/analytics you gather yourself (or you can use [Offline Security Connector](https://github.com/offlinesec/offlinesec-connector)).
 Then you send us all gathered information (using cli tool) to the cloud server.
-Important: All sensitive information (SAPSIDs, IP addresses, server names, and so on) is masked on client side and doesn't leave your laptop.
-Also we don’t collect any identity data of our users (for instance emails and company name).
-It means that NOBODY – our administrators, developers or external hacker can’t link this information with particular client, particular system or particular company.
+Important: All sensitive information (SAPSIDs, IP addresses, server names, usernames and so on) is masked on client side and doesn't leave your laptop (that's why we need client software).
+Also we don’t collect any identity data of our users (for instance IPs, emails and company name).
+So it can provide additional level of security.
-Finally, we produce analysis on server side and issue for you report which can download only you (client application that sent all data).
+Finally, we produce analysis on server side and issue for you report which can download only you.

 # Advantages

-* Quick start: Only you need to install client tool on any laptop with Python using one cli command
+* Quick start: Only you need to install client tool on ANY LAPTOP with Python using one cli command
 * Full Transparency.
 All configurations files are open.
 The source code of client application is available to read as well (open source)
-* You don't need to invest money to SAP Solution Manager consultants or buy expensive products like Onapsis or SecurityBridge
+* You don't need to invest money to SAP Solution Manager consultants or buy expensive products for SAP Security
 * Don't need to create user account in target SAP systems (The user is needed only for Offline Security Connector).
 Don't need to install any ABAP code on your systems!
 * Possibility of customisation.
 Based on predefined check list you can create your own checks (probably even not related to Information Security)
 * Our database is regularly updated.
 Always base checks are available out-of-box
-* Excellent reports in Excel spreadsheet format, easy to use and filter
+* Excellent reports in Excel spreadsheet format, easy to use, share and filter

 ## Table of contents